Brian Kelley | Assistant Professor | Penn State University

 BSc, Kent State University, Geology, 2006

-I have opportunities for students in the 2020-2021 academic year.
-Please read through my research interests and consider applying here.
-Applications must be received by the department by January 15th, 2020 for full consideration.
+I have opportunities for students in 2021-2022 academic year.
+Please read through my research interests and consider applying.
 Interested students can contact me to discuss potential projects.

 Research Statement and Projects

 Carbonate depositional systems are exceptional archives of Earth system processes because their development is genetically linked to tectonic, climatic, biologic, and chemical conditions.
-Carbonate rocks also host substantial ore deposits, water resources, and more than half of the world’s remaining hydrocarbon reserves, helping to meet the natural resource needs of a growing global population.
-I focus on carbonate systems to better understand fundamental Earth system processes, to improve methods for efficient and sensible utilization of natural resources, and to investigate the evolution of life on Earth.
+I focus on carbonate systems to better understand fundamental Earth system processes and to investigate the evolution of life on Earth.

 How do patterns of ocean environmental change influence the spatial and temporal distribution of marine biodiversity?
 The magnitude and rate of environmental change have influenced the creation, retention, and depletion of marine biodiversity throughout the history of life on Earth.
 Reefs and other tropical benthic communities are among the most complex and diverse ecosystems, and they are the key carbonate sediment producers in marine environments.
 Although reef-building organisms construct massive frameworks of calcium carbonate and have excellent fossil and stratigraphic records, they also tend to be ecologically fragile and vulnerable to changes in environmental conditions.
 Consequently, reefs are valuable indicators of global marine ecosystem health on geologic time scales.
 A current research project is designed to investigate the controls on the absence of diverse reefs for millions of years following the end-Permian extinction, the pattern and timing of their recovery in the early Mesozoic, and the advent of modern-style reef ecosystems and scleractinian corals during the Middle Triassic.

 I believe that students learn best in a supportive and encouraging environment that combines exposition, experiential practice, peer teaching, and group interaction.
 For geologists, the rocks themselves are often the best teachers, so I try to learn in the field with students as much as possible.
-The University of Wyoming is ideally situated to provide students with world-class opportunities in field geology.
 Earth science is constantly evolving, however, and advances in computational technology, data availability, and laboratory techniques have made programming and analytical skills increasingly important.
 As a result, I strive to help my students develop and master a broad range of skills that will make them highly competitive in modern job markets.

-Kelley, B.M., Lehrmann, D.J., Yu, M., Jost, A.B., Lau, K.V., Meyer, K.M., Altiner, D., Minzoni, M., Schaal, E.K., and Payne, J.L., Controls on carbonate platform architecture and reef recovery across the Paleozoic to Mesozoic transition: A high-resolution analysis of the Great Bank of Guizhou, in revision.
+Kelley, B.M., Lehrmann, D.J., Yu, M., Jost, A.B., Lau, K.V., Meyer, K.M., Altiner, D., Minzoni, M., Schaal, E.K., and Payne, J.L.
+(2020) Controls on carbonate platform architecture and reef recovery across the Paleozoic to Mesozoic transition: A high-resolution analysis of the Great Bank of Guizhou.
+Sedimentology.

 Lau, K.V., Maher, K., Brown, S.T., Jost, A.B., Altiner, D., DePaolo, D.J., Eisenhauer, A., Kelley, B.M., Lehrmann, D.J., Paytan, A. and Yu, M. (2017) The influence of seawater carbonate chemistry, mineralogy, and diagenesis on calcium isotope variations in Lower-Middle Triassic carbonate rocks.
 Chemical Geology, v.
 471, p.
 13-37.